terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 The patch clean launch will destroy any database that exists (with the same name as configured in your server.properties) and then it will build a new one from scratch.

-TODO : Link to runway docs to talk about metadata management?
-TODO : Variable references non-existent resource : ${workspace_loc:/geoprism-registry}
+If you run into this error when running a launch: [Variable references non-existent resource : ${workspace_loc:/geoprism-registry}], then you may need to open the launch file and point it to your geogregistry project.

 {% include links.html %}